-Q. Can my mom have a car while living at the WCA Home?
+Q. Can residents have a car while living at the WCA Home?

 A. Yes, although the parking is very minimal.
 There is designated parking available for residents.

-Q. Is there someone at the WCA Home that could help my mom with her spending money?
+Q. Is there someone at the WCA Home that could help my parent with their spending money?